Techtonica/curriculum/README.md

 An apprenticeship aims to be more like the workplace to make the transition into the industry better—instead of having an instructor constantly guiding you, a facilitator gives you assignments and you're expected to figure out what to do with volunteers, mentors, tech groups, and other apprentices.
 In the best-case scenarios, there are regular check-ins with managers and mentors provide support.
 We’re making Techtonica’s program as hands-on and project-based as possible to best prepare you for work in tech.

-If you would like to contribute to the curriculum, please choose a subject from the Table of Contents below and work on or write lesson plans for that subject using [our lesson plan template](https://github.com/Techtonica/curriculum/blob/master/_templates/lesson-plan.md), then send a pull request for approval.
+If you would like to contribute to the curriculum, please choose a subject from the Table of Contents below and work on or write lesson plans for that subject using [our topic outline](https://github.com/Techtonica/curriculum/blob/master/_templates/topic-outline.md), then send a pull request for approval.

 ### Table of Contents